danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 requirements on the datastructures changes.
 But working magic 8 balls tend to be on short supply, and you tend to only find out that your guess was wrong when the pain of the lock being too big or too small is already substantial.
-The inherit struggles of resizing a lock as the code evolves then keeps pushing you further away from the optimum instead of closer.
+The inherent struggles of resizing a lock as the code evolves then keeps pushing you further away from the optimum instead of closer.
 Good luck!

 <h2 style="background:yellow;"> Level 2: Fine-grained Locking</h2>